nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Upcoming deliveries: `upcoming`

-View pending deliveries in VendorVault.
+Shows a list of pending deliveries in VendorVault based on delivery date and time.
 You can choose to view all pending deliveries within a specified date range or before or after a given date.

 Format: `upcoming aft/DELIVERY_DATE_TIME bef/DELIVERY_DATE_TIME`